-when applicable agree to be bound by the terms and conditions of the initial launch of the Registry TLD, including without limitation the sunrise period and the land rush period, the procedure and process for compliance with the ICANN Trademark Clearing house and any Sunrise Dispute Resolution Policy, and further to acknowledge that RO has no liability of any kind for any loss or liability resulting from the proceedings and processes relating to the sunrise period or the land rush period, including, without limitation: (a) the ability or inability of a registrant to obtain a Registered Name during these periods, and

-(b) the results of any dispute over a sunrise registration; and
+(d) when applicable, agree to be bound by the terms and conditions of the initial launch of the TLD(s), including without limitation the sunrise period and the land rush period, the procedure and process for compliance with the ICANN Trademark Clearinghouse and any Sunrise Dispute Resolution Policy, and further to acknowledge that RO has no liability of any kind for any loss or liability resulting from the proceedings and processes relating to the sunrise period or the land rush period, including, without limitation: (a) the ability or inability of a registrant to obtain a Registered Name during these periods, and (b) the results of any dispute over a sunrise registration; and

-acknowledge and agree that RO reserves the right to deny, cancel or transfer any registration or transaction, or place any domain name(s) on registry lock, hold or similar status, that it deems necessary, in its discretion; (1) to protect the integrity and stability of the registry; (2) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or any dispute resolution process;
+(e) acknowledge and agree that RO reserves the right to deny, cancel or transfer any registration or transaction, or place any domain name(s) on registry lock, hold or similar status, that it deems necessary, in its discretion: (a) to protect the integrity and stability of the registry; (b) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or any dispute resolution process; (c) to avoid any liability, civil or criminal, on the part of RO , as well as its affiliates, subsidiaries, officers, directors, and employees and those of CentralNic; (d) per the terms of the Registration Agreement or (e) to correct mistakes made by RO or any Registrar in connection with a domain name registration.

-(3) to avoid any liability, civil or criminal, on the part of RO , as well as its affiliates, subsidiaries, officers, directors, and employees and those of CentralNic; (4) per the terms of the Registration Agreement or (5) to correct mistakes made by RO or any Registrar in connection with a domain name registration.
-RO also reserves the right to place upon registry lock, hold or similar status a domain name during resolution of a dispute.
+3.9.
+Registry Lock.
+RO reserves the right to place upon registry lock, hold or similar status a domain name during resolution of a dispute.
 RO will provide Registrar notice via EPP command, email or phone call of any cancelation, transfers, changes or registry lock made to any registration by RO (in respect of a domain sponsored by the Registrar).

+3.10.
+Data Elements; Whois.

-5.9.6 As part of its registration of Registered Names in the TLDs, Registrar shall submit to, or shall place in the Registry Database via the Registry System operated by Registry Services Provider, the following data elements:
+3.10.1.
+As part of its registration of Registered Names in the TLD(s), Registrar shall submit to, or shall place in the Registry Database via the Registry System operated by Registry Services Provider, the following data elements:

-The name of the Registered Name being registered;
+(a) The name of the Registered Name being registered;

-The primary name server and secondary name server(s) for the Registered Name and corresponding names of those names servers, if available;
+(b) The primary name server and secondary name server(s) for the Registered Name and corresponding names of those names servers, if available;

-Unless automatically generated by the Registry System, the identity of the Registrar;
+(c) Unless automatically generated by the Registry System, the identity of the Registrar;

-Unless automatically generated by the Registry System, the expiration date of the registration; and
+(d) Unless automatically generated by the Registry System, the expiration date of the registration; and

-Public Access to Data on Registered Names.
+(e) Public Access to Data on Registered Names.

-During the Term of this Agreement: at its expense, If required by ICANN Registrar shall provide an interface or link to the TLD Whois
+3.10.2.
+If required by ICANN, Registrar shall provide an interface or link to the TLD(s)’ Whois.

-Until RO otherwise specifies by means of a RO adopted specification or policy, the TLD Whois shall consist of the following elements:
+3.10.3.
+Until RO otherwise specifies by means of a RO adopted specification or policy, the TLD(s)’ Whois shall consist of the following elements:

-the name being registered;
+(a) the name being registered;

-the names of the primary nameserver and secondary nameserver(s) for the Registered Name;
+(b) the names of the primary nameserver and secondary nameserver(s) for the Registered Name;

-the identity of Registrar (which may be provided through Registrar's website);
+(c) the identity of Registrar (which may be provided through Registrar's website);

-the original creation date of the registration;
+(d) the original creation date of the registration;

-the expiration date of the registration;
+(e) the expiration date of the registration;

-the name and postal address of the Registrant;
+(f) the name and postal address of the Registrant;

-the name, postal address, e-mail address, voice telephone number, and (where available) fax number of the technical contact for the Registered Name; and
+(g) the name, postal address, e-mail address, voice telephone number, and (where available) fax number of the technical contact for the Registered Name; and

-the name, postal address, e-mail address, voice telephone number, and (where available) fax number of the administrative contact for the Registered Name.
+(h) the name, postal address, e-mail address, voice telephone number, and (where available) fax number of the administrative contact for the Registered Name.